RankBrain

-If RankBrain sees a word or phrase it isn’t familiar with, the machine can make a guess as to what words or phrases might have a similar meaning and filter the result accordingly, making it more effective at handling never-before-seen search queries or keywords.
-Search queries are sorted into word vectors, also known as “distributed representations,” which are close to each other in terms of linguistic similarity.
+If RankBrain sees a word or phrase it is not familiar with, the program can make a guess as to what words or phrases might have a similar meaning and filter the result accordingly, making it more effective at handling never-before-seen search queries or keywords.
+Search queries are sorted into word vectors, also known as “distributed representations”, which are close to each other in terms of linguistic similarity.
 RankBrain attempts to map this query into words (entities) or clusters of words that have the best chance of matching it.
 Therefore, RankBrain attempts to guess what people mean and records the results, which adapts the results to provide better user satisfaction.